Stanford Woods Institute for the Environment

 Senior Research Scholar

 BioMichael Mastrandrea is an interdisciplinary scientist focused on managing climate risks and the design and implementation of energy and climate policy in California and beyond.
-He is Research Director of the Climate and Energy Policy Program and a Senior Research Scholar at the Stanford Woods Institute for the Environment.
-He also serves as Chief Advisor for Energy and Climate Research at the California Energy Commission.
-Prior to joining Woods he was Director of Near Zero and a Senior Research Associate at the Carnegie Institution for Science.
+He is Research Director of the Climate and Energy Policy Program and a Senior Research Scholar at the Stanford Woods Institute for the Environment, as well as Director of Policy at the Stanford Doerr School of Sustainability Accelerator.
+He also serves as Chief Advisor for Energy and Climate Research at the California Energy Commission, supporting the R&D and Energy Assessments divisions.
+Prior to joining Stanford he was Director of Near Zero and a Senior Research Associate at the Carnegie Institution for Science.
 He was part of the leadership team for the Intergovernmental Panel on Climate Change Fifth Assessment Report, where he helped lead the development of two international scientific assessments of climate change science and policy options.
 He has also served as an author for the Fourth U.S. National Climate Assessment and as an associate editor for the California Fourth Climate Change Assessment.
 Mastrandrea sits on the Editorial Board and is a Managing Editor for the journal Climatic Change.
 He holds a Ph.D. from Stanford’s Emmett Interdisciplinary Program in Environment and Resources, and a B.S. in Biological Sciences from Stanford.

 Associate Professor of Civil and Environmental Engineering, at the Stanford Doerr School of Sustainability, Senior Fellow at the Woods Institute, at the Precourt Institute and Associate Professor, by courtesy, of Chemical Engineering